 Some older loans with Drafty have different repayment terms.

 Once you have paid off your full balance you can either close your account or keep it open.
 If you keep it open, there is the option of borrowing again.
 Providing there is no balance on your account you won’t pay interest.

 What interest do they charge?

 You pay interest based on the balance you have on your account each day.
-Interest rates may vary but, at the time of writing, the representative example is 0.18% of the balance each day.
-The APR is 89.70%.
+Interest rates may vary but, at the time of writing, the annual interest rate stands at 69.4%.
+The APR is 96.2%.
 APR stands for Annual Percentage Rate and is the total cost of your borrowing over a year, including interest and other charges.

 Can you manage a Drafty loan online?

 You can manage a Drafty loan on the company’s website or through the Drafty app.
 Once your credit line has been approved, you can draw on the available funds through the website or app.
 Drafty claims to send the cash to your bank account within 90 seconds.